From MSDS to SDS

-Material safety data sheets started as part of an effort to ensure employees knew about the risks they were exposed to in the workplace.
-The “Right to Know” concept was very important for OSHA back in the 1990s because so many workers were exposed to risks that they weren’t aware of.
+MSDSs started as part of an effort to ensure employees knew about the risks they were exposed to in the workplace.
+The 'Right to Know' concept was very important for OSHA back in the 1990s because so many workers were exposed to risks that they weren't aware of.

-Even though the first material safety data sheets didn’t necessarily reduce the risk of chemicals directly, they did help keep people informed.
+Even though the first batch of MSDS didn't necessarily reduce the risk of chemicals directly, they did help keep people informed.
 Armed with this knowledge, employees could take additional steps to improve safety in a more concrete way.
 Plus, learning of the risks involved with working with a dangerous chemical often makes people work more carefully.

 In 1994, the first requirements to provide information about chemical hazards to employees were released.
-The requirements weren’t very detailed, though, which made it almost more confusing than helpful for everyone involved.
-One of the main requirements, however, was the material safety data sheet.
+The requirements weren't very detailed, though, which made it almost more confusing than helpful for everyone involved.
+One of the main requirements, however, was the MSDS.
 Facilities had to have these sheets for each dangerous chemical present in the workplace.

 What Are Material Safety Data Sheets?